AbhinitKumarRai/rebalance-funds/README.md

 {
   "token": "MNT", // Supported tokens are: ETH, MNT "private_key": "wallet private key",
-  "amount": "1" // should be in ETH or MN
+  "amount": "1" // should be in ETH or MNT
 }
 ```